maticnetwork/matic.js/docs/content/v3/docs/pos/erc20/index.md

 # ERC20

-`POSClient` provides `erc20` method which helps you to interact with a erc20 token.
+`POSClient` provides `erc20` method which helps you to interact with an erc20 token.

-The method returns an object which has various methods.
+The method returns an object which has other various methods.

 ```
 const erc20token = posClient.erc20(<token address>,<isRoot>);